 Ideal Art Therapy PhD students are interested in being stewards in the field of art therapy.
 Candidates are interested in generating new knowledge in the field, as well as developing a deeper knowledge of the integration of science and art.
 Art Therapy PhD students may be interested in research, teaching in art therapy programs, and supervising or mentoring future art therapists.
 They are practitioners in the field of art therapy or one from the allied fields who have previous training in art therapy, psychology, and art and advanced degrees in fields that include psychology, counseling, social work, and art.

-The Art Therapy Program at Dominican has been granted WSCUC approval by the WASC Senior College and University Commission.
+The Art Therapy Psychology program at Dominican has been granted WSCUC approval by the WASC Senior College and University Commission.

 PhD Art Therapy Program Highlights